m0jo/fail2ban-tightvncserver/README.md

 maxretry = 3
 ```

-3) Adjust port and logpath according to your tightvnc-installtion.
+3) Adjust logpath according to your tightvnc-installtion.